RCIC-UCI-Public/yaml2rpm-docs/README.rst

    See RTD issues on https://github.com/readthedocs/readthedocs.org/issues/10290 Info in RTD tutorials is at https://docs.readthedocs.io/en/stable/config-file/v2.html

-3. Useful readthedocs project links
+3. Useful RTD project links

    Only maintainer/admin can access  these: